Site Map

 -------------------------------------------------------------

-This, is the real thing.
-As roots as roots gets.
-There is a realness about Ted and his tunes that you don't see too often.
+see too often.
 Uncontrived and inspired by real life...It's the kind of music I grew up with, so I relate to it well.
 Good Stuff!

 Michael John Malisos